 Only 3 hours outside of Melbourne, Mount Buller is asking to be summited.
 Take on the challenge and grab yourself some unparalleled sunset and sunrise views…

 - Incredible hiking location

-Packing your car for a weekend away should probably be more organized than mine was.
+Packing your car for a weekend away should probably be more organised than mine was.
 The early wake up didn’t help as I ended up throwing random jackets and clothing on the back seat of the car.
 It didn’t matter though as I had my cameras next to me and a great drive ahead to a new destination.

-One of the perks of being up early was catching the sunrise and first light over the city as the trip was underway en route to the first stop in Marysville via the Maroondah Highway through Yarra Ranges National Park.
+One of the perks of being up early was catching the sunrise and first light over the city as the trip was underway en route to the first stop in Marysville, via the Maroondah Highway through Yarra Ranges National Park.
 Driving this picturesque road, winding through the giant oak and elm trees and the dense surrounds, the urge to stop, soak it all in and take some snaps was too much to resist.
 So I did.
-Pulling over at Dom Dom Saddle Picnic Ground sitting atop the Black Spur (500m above sea level) as the light tried to make it through the forrest, it provided a nice little break as the trek continued on to Marysville.
+Pulling over at Dom Dom Saddle Picnic Ground sitting atop the Black Spur (500m above sea level) as the light tried to make it through the forest, it provided a nice little break as the trek continued on to Marysville.

 The journey continued onwards again through the lush green Victorian countryside all the way to the overnight stop in Mansfield.
 This provided a great opportunity to offload some of the junk from the back seat and fuel up (both petrol and food) for the drive and walk up to the summit of Mount Buller to catch the sunset.

 Golden hour arrived, driving with the sight of the sun in the rear view mirror slowly getting lower and the flowing Delatite River on the left as the climb to the summit began.
 The half-hour drive provided frightening yet jaw-dropping views of the Alpine Region.